International Baseball Federation: History

+Background

 The first-ever international baseball event was a series of exhibition games that took place during the 1904 Summer Olympics in St. Louis, United States.
 The exhibition proved so successful that it was given an encore at the 1912 Summer Olympics in Stockholm, Sweden.

 The two popular showings in St. Louis and Stockholm laid the groundwork for baseball's international surge in popularity, leading the sport to be placed onto the program as an exhibition sport at the 1936 Summer Olympics.
 This exhibition was extremely well received as 92,565 spectators filled the Olympic Stadium in Berlin to watch a game between two teams from the US.

 Following the success of Berlin, the first ever Baseball World Cup was organized in London, England, in August 1938.
 The United States and Great Britain engaged in five games, of which the British won four.

 The growth of baseball competitions involving the representation of countries, coupled with the birth of the Baseball World Cup, provided the need for an institution to help develop, organize, regulate and oversee these events, thus the International Baseball Federation was established in 1938.
+It was initially headquartered in the offices of Orange Bowl Stadium in Miami, Florida.